-- The gross pay amount is also used to calculate withholding for the FICA taxes.
+- The gross pay amount is also used to calculate withholding for Social Security and Medicare taxes.

-- Employee business travel expenses reimbursed for amounts not exceeding the specified government rate for per diems or the standard mileage
+- Employee business travel expenses reimbursed for amounts not exceeding the specified government rate for per diems or the standard mileage rate

 - Employee insurance